Stan Wright (track coach): 1972 controversy

 The 4 × 100 meters sprint relay team coached by Wright (with Hart on the final leg) later would win the gold medal, but it was a "bittersweet ending" to the Olympics for all concerned.

 Wright claimed he was given an old schedule that showed the quarter-finals as not starting before 7 pm, and had had this fact confirmed by Olympic officials.
 Track and Field News had published the correct schedule in its Olympic preview issue.
 An investigation for the United States Olympic Committee later cleared Wright, but not before much opprobrium was heaped on him.
 The report lays the blame on the late amendment to the schedule by the International Amateur Athletics Federation (IAAF) not being conveyed effectively to the responsible coaches.
-That it was a more general misunderstanding is given credence by the fact that Borzov later admitted that he nearly missed his quarter-final.
+That it was a more general misunderstanding is given credence by the fact that Borzov later admitted that he nearly missed his quarter-final, and that Lee Evans, a fellow American athlete, who was in the stadium and who had realised what was happening with the schedule, sprinted back to the Olympic Village in a desperate attempt to try to warn the three sprinters of the impending calamity.

 John Smith (American athlete in 1972 and later UCLA Assistant Coach) has stated that it meant for Wright that 'his career was never the same after that". and that "if everybody is going to blast Stan, well, the whole staff should apologize to the whole team for not making sure Stan knew the right time."

 Wright was made to feel the scapegoat, particularly after a television interview with Howard Cosell on ABC television after the Olympics that many felt, including Wright, was more an excoriation and less an interview.
 Wright has been quoted as stating ”In the interview, I took the responsibility, but not as an admission of incompetence or negligence on my part.
 I took the responsibility to get the athletes off the hook because it wasn’t their responsibility and they didn’t act irresponsibly.”.

 Wright nearly did not make the trip to Munich.
-He is reported as having been upset at being overlooked by the AAU as the Head Coach for the track and field team, and so no longer wanted to be a part of the Olympics coaching team.
+He is reported as having been upset at being overlooked by the AAU as the head coach for the track and field team, and so no longer wanted to be a part of the Olympics coaching team.
 (Bill Bowerman of the University of Oregon was appointed instead.)
-However, when he was assured he would be a shoo-in as Head Coach in 1976, he did agree to be the Sprint Coach in 1972.
+However, when he was assured he would be a shoo-in as head coach in 1976, he did agree to be the sprint coach in 1972.